za/tango_with_django_book/17/chapters/new17.rst

 * The Bootstrap chapter has been updated to use Bootstrap 3.2.0

 	* Also, includes some notes on how to use Django-Bootstrap-Toolkit

+* A new chapter has been added on using template tags

 * The chapter on testing has been expanded - but is still a work in progress